SriramanT/qmc_master_thesis/README.md

 Brief history of what was developed before, its successes and its failures.

+### **A Survey of Quantum Monte Carlo Methods**

+Summarize the existing QMC methods, and explain why we focus on detQMC

 ### **Original contributions**

 Describe what were the main achievements of this work and how it contributed to an increased physical understanding of this type of system.